 I specialize in storytelling: online, onstage and on the printed page.
 Strategic storytelling is a powerful way to convey a message, and I do it effectively in any medium.

-I also advise organizations on storytelling strategies and present workshops on practical applications of storytelling to improve communication, messaging and issue advocacy.
+I also advise organizations on storytelling strategies and present workshops to nonprofits including FHI 360 on practical applications of storytelling to improve communication, messaging and issue advocacy.
 Other workshops I’ve delivered guide individuals in using storytelling to personally advocate for their issues, such as those I’ve presented to the Michigan Nurses Association and ACLU of Michigan’s Transgender Advocacy Project.
+In addition, I have been a guest speaker on storytelling for university courses on communication.

 In addition, I offer individual speaker coaching to help others tell stories about their work and lives.
-I’m proud to lead the speaker coaching team for the annual frank gathering.
+I’m proud to have led the speaker coaching team for the annual frank gathering hosted by the Center for Public Interest Communications at the University of Florida for many years.

 My decades of experience performing in and directing live theatre prepared me well to be a speaker coach and a polished public speaker.
-Just ask anyone who saw my IGNITE talk at the 2014 Netroots Nation conference, where I used Obamacare success stories to demonstrate the value healthcare reform delivers.
-I also conducted a live onstage interview with Lisa Schneider, chief digital officer & publisher for Merriam-Webster, at the 2018 frank gathering.
+Just ask anyone who saw my IGNITE talk at the 2014 Netroots Nation conference, where I used Obamacare success stories to demonstrate the value of healthcare reform.
+I also had the honor of delivering a talk on using moral emotions in communications at frank 2020, to open the speaker block for which I was curator and a speaker coach.
+(You can find more of my speaking engagements on my YouTube channel.)

 I’m comfortable talking about any topic, too.
 My on-camera experience includes moderating TEDMED Great Challenges panels.
 I’ve also been a guest on many radio shows including the nationally syndicated ‘To the Point.’